 About

 Erik Aren Schroeder is an Italian-American composer and violinist.
-His studies at the Universität Mozarteum Salzburg in baroque violin and historical performance practice, under Hiro Kurosaki and Reinhard Goebel, and music theory, under Dr. Juliane Brandes, have afforded him broad expertise in the music of the past five centuries.
+His studies at the Universität Mozarteum Salzburg in baroque violin/viola and historical performance practice, under Hiro Kurosaki and Reinhard Goebel, and music theory, under Dr. Juliane Brandes, have afforded him broad expertise in the music of the past five centuries.